jrrygnzlz/Project-1/Code/README.md

 # Code Folder

 All of my Project 1 finalized scripts, QMD, and html are in the Processing Code folder.

-If you're interested in my Project 1 only, then no need to open the other folder.
+All of my Project 2 finalied scripts, QMD, and html are in the Analysis Code folder.

-The Analysis code folder will be for project 2.
+The combined project scripts and QMD are in the front page of my repository.